 You will graduate from the Online Bachelor of Science in Workforce Development program with a wide array of sought-after skills and the knowledge and expertise to move your future forward.
 Whether you hope to advance into a supervisory or managerial position within your current organization, are pursuing the path towards developing and running your own business, or plan to continue your education with an MBA in Entrepreneurial Leadership or Master of Arts in Management and Leadership, this program will be an invaluable stepping-stone in that process.

 I am proud to have a program that focuses on the career desires of the student by enhancing their Associate of Applied Science degree.
 This will provide them with greater opportunities in their chosen professions.

 — Dr. Stephen Forsha, Associate Professor and Program Director Undergraduate Online Business Programs

-The Bachelor of Applied Science in Workforce Leadership degree at William Woods University consists of 122 distinct credit hours for graduation — including 51 core major credits and a capstone component.
+The Online Bachelor of Science in Workforce Development degree at William Woods University consists of 122 distinct credit hours for graduation — including 51 core major credits and a capstone component.